Cost of homeowners insurance

 Once you’ve built your dream home or found your fixer-upper, one of the key steps in homeownership is purchasing a homeowners insurance policy.
 Not only does the right policy protect the structure of your home from an event such as fire or theft, but it also helps protect your belongings inside your home.
 Knowing you need a policy is one thing, but many homeowners have lots of questions when it comes to policy coverage and costs of premiums.

-The average annual premium lands around $1,124 for dwelling coverage of $200,000.
+According to Quadrant Information Services, the average annual premium lands around $1,124 for dwelling coverage of $200,000.
 It’s worth noting homeowner’s insurance costs have been trending upwards over the last several years, with wind and hail damage causing the most claims.
 Asking questions such as “what does home insurance cover?” and “how much is homeowners insurance?” are to be expected when you’re reviewing homeowners insurance rates.
 As you start researching, you may be surprised at the number of factors that impact your insurance rates, including ones you can control.

 The average cost of homeowners insurance by state